-Theralase®'s Study II treats patients with an intravesical study drug activated by an intravesical study device.
-In accordance with the FDA Guidance to Industry, patients enrolled and provided the primary study treatment, where the source of the positive urine cytology has not been identified (i.e.: upper tract or prostatic urethra Urothelial Cell Carcinoma ("UCC")) and confirmatory bladder biopsies were negative, Theralase® has reclassified these patients from Indeterminate Response ("IR") to Complete Response ("CR").
+Theralase[®]'s Study II treats patients with an intravesical Study II Drug activated by an intravesical Study II Device.
+In accordance with the FDA Guidance to Industry1, patients enrolled and provided the primary Study II Treatment, where the source of the positive urine cytology has not been identified (i.e.: upper tract or prostatic urethra Urothelial Cell Carcinoma ("UCC")) and confirmatory bladder biopsies are negative, Theralase[®] has reclassified these patients from IR to CR.

-For patients, who have been enrolled and provided the primary study treatment in Study II, that have been diagnosed as IR and do not have confirmatory negative bladder biopsies (confirming that the source of the UCC is not from the bladder wall), then these patients have remained classified as IR, until additional clinical assessments can be completed by the PIs to prove or disprove a diagnosis of CR.
+For patients, who have been enrolled and provided the primary Study II Treatment in Study II, that have been diagnosed as IR and do not have confirmatory negative bladder biopsies (confirming that the source of the UCC is not from the bladder wall), then these patients have remained classified as IR, until additional clinical assessments can be completed by the respective Principal Investigator ("PI") to prove or disprove a diagnosis of CR.